JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 assert(copyodd [1;2;3;4;5;6;7;8;9;10] = [1;3;5;7;9]);;
 ```

+* If functions are *only* used locally, use this syntax to define them locally and avoid polluting rest of code.

 ### Higher Order Functions

 Higher order functions are functions that either
  * take other functions as arguments
  * or return functions as results
- * or both of the above
+ * or both

 Why?
  * "pluggable" programming by passing in and out chunks of code